XR - DORSAL /THORACIC SPINE AP & LATERAL VIEW

 Benefits of Taking the Test

-• Non-Invasive and Painless: There are no needles or injections involved, and the procedure itself causes no pain or discomfort.
+• Non-Invasive and Painless: There are no needles or incisions involved, and the procedure itself is entirely painless.

 Illnesses Diagnosed with X-Ray Thoracic Spine AP & LAT

-A common question patients have is, "what does a dorsal spine x-ray show?"
-This powerful diagnostic tool can reveal a number of conditions affecting the mid-back.
-Some of the most common findings include:
+A key question patients ask is, "what does a thoracic spine x-ray show?"
+This powerful diagnostic tool can help identify a wide range of conditions affecting the mid-back.
+Confirmed diagnoses often include:

 Preparing for test